dongido001/whatsapp-export-reader/README.md

 # Why

-I was added to a WhatsApp group for communication for a job.
-I came in late, the conversation was already on for some days.
-Now you know in WhatsApp, there is no feature where you can read messages that were added before you joined the group.
+I was added to a WhatsApp group but I came in late, the conversation was already going on for some days.
+Now you know in WhatsApp, you can't read messages that were added before you joined the group.
 I wanted to catch up with the discussion, so I asked the Admin to help me export the messages so I can read the previous conversation.
-I made simple UI where I can upload the exported file and read it comfortably.
+I made a simple UI where I can upload the exported file and read it comfortably.
 And here it is!

 # Contribute